sourcey/sourcey.com/source/2014-01-26-twitter-follow-unfollow-retweeter-ruby-bot.markdown

 The best idea would be to configure `cron` to run the script to run at a reasonable hourly interval - otherwise Twitter might suspend your account.

-If you are interested in running any experiments for yourself the bot can be found in the <a href="http://ausca.com" target="_blank">Ausca</a> ruby gem - and don't forget to let me know how your experiment goes!
+The [Ausca homepage](http://ausca.com) has more information, and if you decide to run any similar experiments for yourself then don't forget to let me know how it goes!